realA10001986/Dash-Gauges/hardware/README.md

 Unusable:
 - Simpson model 59 voltmeter 0-250V AC.

 >How to take apart a Simpson meter: Those meters are very delicate.
-They have tiny sprial springs and other parts which need to be handled with outmost care.
+They have tiny spiral springs and other parts which need to be handled with outmost care.
 To take a meter apart in order to access the "electronics" (resistors, caps, diodes, etc), remove the front (by unscrewing four screws on the back), remove the face.
 At this point, you can see inside; check if there are any resistors or other stuff below the big magnet.
-If so, remove nuts and washers from the input terminals and unskrew the two nuts (usually 5.5mm) below the input terminals, then carefully lift the meter's mechanics out of the case.
+If so, remove nuts and washers from the input terminals and unscrew the two nuts (usually 5.5mm) below the input terminals, then carefully lift the meter's mechanics out of the case.
 Never unscrew anything on top of the mechanics!
 Before reassembly, check for washers or other metal parts the magnet might have attracted.

 To find out suitable resistor values for R5/R6 on the Control Board, please see [here](#appendix-a-resistors-for-gauges).
 The values given in the table above are verified working on my meter samples, but meters might vary, so please verify them for your meters, too.

 Most Simpson meters have a **drop-shaped pointer top** which is glued to the end of the pointer, and causes the pointer to collide with the "Empty" light.
-Pointer lenghts vary; in some cases, the pointer is long enough to just cut off the "drop" without the remaining bit appearing too short.
+Pointer lengths vary; in some cases, the pointer is long enough to just cut off the "drop" without the remaining bit appearing too short.
 In most cases, however, the pointer would be too short without the "drop".
 I managed to cut the "drop" vertically in half and peel off its remains from the pointer, thereby saving an extra 2-3mm of pointer length.
 Be careful when attempting that, the pointer bends easily. _Warning_: The pointer has a counter-weight on the opposite end and is perfectly balanced.
 This counter-weight consists of wire wrapped around the opposite end of the pointer, looking like a spring.
 When unbalanced, the pointer wanders around when tilting the meter, and doesn't return to its zero position.
 If you decide to cut off the entire or a piece of the "drop", you need to adjust the counter-weight by pushing/shifting that "spring" a bit towards the center; when the pointer, after softly pushing it to the right, returns to its zero position by itself, and doesn't wander around when tilting the meter, it's balanced.

 The additional **red pointer** is added by
 - drilling a hole into the front (which should be in the center of the original pointer's turning circle; on non-illuminated models x9 this is approx. 1mm above the edge of the flat area with the adjustment screw; with the meter assembled, put a ruler along the pointer and mark the spot where the ruler crosses the center stripe of the pattern; start with a 1mm drill to avoid slipping when drilling onto this stripe),